faizaan1abd/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 The architecture for this lab involves the following key components:

-- **Azure OpenAI**: Integrates your data with massive language models, allowing for personalized and secure interactions.Allows for fine-tuning of AI models with your own datasets, resulting in specialized and relevant outputs for your business needs.
+- **Azure OpenAI**: Integrates your data with massive language models, allowing for personalized and secure interactions.
+Allows for fine-tuning of AI models with your own datasets, resulting in specialized and relevant outputs for your business needs.
 - **Azure OpenAI Models**: Provides pre-trained and customisable big language models for a variety of AI applications, including text generation, sentiment analysis, and language translation, with the option to tailor models to specific use cases.
-- **Azure CloudShell**: Offers an online, browser-based shell for managing Azure resources and running scripts.Allows you to deploy, manage, and automate Azure services directly from your web browser, eliminating the need for local installations.
+- **Azure CloudShell**: Offers an online, browser-based shell for managing Azure resources and running scripts.
+Allows you to deploy, manage, and automate Azure services directly from your web browser, eliminating the need for local installations.
-- **DALL-E**: DALL-E uses artificial intelligence technology to generate visuals from written descriptions.Enhances creativity by translating word inputs into distinct and coherent pictures.
+- **DALL-E**: DALL-E uses artificial intelligence technology to generate visuals from written descriptions.
+Enhances creativity by translating word inputs into distinct and coherent pictures.
 - **Prompt Engineering**: Prompt engineering fine-tunes input prompts to improve AI model replies, ensuring accurate and relevant outputs by optimizing how prompts are produced and delivered to AI models.
 - **AI chat**: AI chat also known as an AI chatbot or conversational AI, is a technology that uses artificial intelligence to facilitate automated, human-like conversations between machines and users.
 These systems are designed to understand and interpret natural language inputs, enabling them to respond in a way that simulates a real conversation.